gormur/PHP-IPAddress/README.md

 A set of utility classes for working with IP addresses in PHP.
 Supports both IPv4 and IPv6 schemes.

+Fork to support PHP 8.1

 ### Requirements

-* PHP version 5.3.0 or greater.
+* PHP version 8.1 or greater.
 * The [PEAR](http://pear.php.net/) [Math_BigInteger](http://pear.php.net/package/Math_BigInteger/) class

   Required for add & subtract operations on IPv6 addresses, and finding IPs in IPv6 address blocks.